oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6828_size/140_mm_id_175_mm_od_18_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6828 Size 140 Mm Id 175 Mm Od 18 Mm Depth
+# Hardware Bearing 6800 Series 6828 Size 140 mm Id 175 mm Od 18 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base